FAQs ~ Frequently Asked Questions about A B Home Inspections, Inc.

 (Q) Why Should I Choose A B Home Inspections, Inc.?

 (A) A B Home Inspections, Inc. is a leader in the inspection industry, and is a Certified Member of the American Society of Home Inspectors (ASHI).
 We use only top of the line equipment for home inspections because we know how important these results are to our clients’ well being.
 Our pricing is very competitive within the industry, and we have a very flexible schedule to perform inspections.
 We are fully insured with General Liability and E & O Insurance.
 We voluntarily go above and beyond the standards of ASHI.
+All reports are computerized with digital pictures.
 We provide one of the best reports in the business.
-All reports are computerized with digital pictures.
-We also provide clients with a handy maintenance book help clients maintain a longer lasting and healthy home.
-We will always support our clients to the best of our ability, before, during, and after the inspection, so the inspection process will be easy for our clients.
+Provide clients with a handy maintenance book help clients maintain a longer lasting and healthy home.
+Always support our clients to the best of our ability, before, during, and after the inspection, so the inspection process will be easy for our clients.

 (A) Absolutely!
 Most builders try to provide a high quality house, but they have to balance that with staying competitive.
 For builders, it often comes down to ‘survival of the cheapest’.
 Much work is done by sub-contractors.
 A construction boom in recent years has caused a shortage of skilled labor.
 Coordinating schedules between different trades is a juggling act.
 New products are constantly being introduced into the market adding even more confusion.